On Iwasawa invariants of modular forms with reducible and non-$p$-distinguished residual Galois representations

-Note that if the character $\chi$ is quadratic, then the weight one Eisenstein series $E_1(\chi,\mathbbm{1})$ coincides with the theta series $\theta_{\mathbbm{1}}$ defined in \cite[p.~235, (1)]{hida}.
-The following consequence of the above theorem asserts that the $p$-adic $L$-function of $f$ coincides, up to a unit in $\Lambda$, with the trivial character branch of the cyclotomic Katz $p$-adic $L$-function $\cL^{\mathrm{Ka}}_{\mathrm{cyc}}(\mathbbm{1})$ constructed in \cite{katz78}.
+Note that if the character $\chi$ is quadratic, then the weight one Eisenstein series $E_1(\chi,\mathbbm{1})$ coincides with the theta series $\theta_{\mathbbm{1}}$ attached to the trivial character $\mathbbm{1}$, defined in \cite[p.~235, (1)]{hida}.
+The following consequence of Theorem~\ref{p_aidc_L_wt_one_plus} asserts that the $p$-adic $L$-function of $f$ coincides, up to a unit in $\cO$, with the trivial character branch of the cyclotomic Katz $p$-adic $L$-function $\cL^{\mathrm{Ka}}_{\mathrm{cyc}}(\mathbbm{1})$ constructed in \cite{katz78}.

 \begin{cor} Let the assumption be as in Theorem~\ref{p_aidc_L_wt_one_plus}.
 If $\chi$ is quadratic, then one has

 \end{cor}

 \begin{proof} The assertion follows from Theorem~\ref{p_aidc_L_wt_one_plus} and the Gross's factorization \cite{gross80} for the trivial character. \end{proof}